 This is absurd.

-It's paddling absurd.
+It's patiently absurd.

-And this is about tropical storm Andrea Mitchell out there.
+And this is about Tropical Storm Andrea Mitchell out there.

 I just want to read the first couple lines and see if anything reaches out and grabs you.